 Traditional & Religious Events

-Carnival – Cadiz; 2nd to 12th March 2017: The weekend before Lent is a massive party weekend in southern Spain and nowhere does it bigger than the city of Cadiz.
+Carnival – Cadiz; 16th February – 26th February 2023: The weekend before Lent is a massive party weekend in southern Spain and nowhere does it bigger than the city of Cadiz.
 It’s a noisy, messy affair where everyone takes to the streets in fancy dress and parties until sunrise.

-Semana Santa – Seville; 9th to 15th April 2017: With the sound of brass and the scent of incense on the night air, every Easter the streets of Seville are filled with the processions of Semana Santa (or Holy Week).
-While Seville undoubtedly puts on the biggest and grandest display of devotion, other places of note include all the big cities – Granada, Malaga and Cordoba especially – while the small town of Velez-Malaga is a spectacular and lesser-known alternative.
+Semana Santa – Seville; 2nd April – 9th April 2023: With the sound of brass and the scent of incense on the night air, every Easter the streets of Seville are filled with the processions of Semana Santa (or Holy Week).
+While Seville undoubtedly puts on the biggest and grandest display of devotion, other places of note include all the big cities – Granada, Malaga and Cordoba especially – while the small town of Velez-Malaga in the Axarquia is a spectacular and lesser-known alternative.

-Las Cruces de Mayo – Granada; 2nd to 3rd May: Another city, another full-scale party dressed up as a religious occasion.
+Las Cruces de Mayo in Granada; 3rd May 2023: Another city, another full-scale party dressed up as a religious occasion.
 While the crosses which are displayed in squares throughout the city are undoubtedly lovely, Granada’s Las Cruces is, in reality, just a great excuse for a party.
 And why not?

-Patios de Cordoba; second and third week of May: North, south, east or west, spring is one of the best times to visit Spain, wherever in the country you might be thinking of heading.
+Patios de Cordoba; 2nd – 14th May 2023: North, south, east or west, spring is one of the best times to visit Spain, wherever in the country you might be thinking of heading.
 Nowhere is that more the case than in Cordoba.
 In May, some of the oldest and most beautiful patios of the town’s historic centre are decked out in their full floral finery and opened up to the public.
 Unmissable.

 El Rocio Pilgrimage – Huelva; Pentecost/depending on Easter: One of the region’s most impressive devotional displays, up to a million people have been known to make the journey to this remote church to see the Virgin make her spectacular appearance in the early hours of Pentecost Monday.
 With El Rocio sitting right in the heart of the Doñana National Park, it makes for a great excuse to explore one of Spain’s great natural wildernesses, too.